Codeception/AspectMock/docs/Test.md

 ## Test::double

-test::double registers class or object for to track its calls.
+test::double registers class or object to track its calls.
 In second argument you may pass values that mocked mathods should return.

 Returns either of [**ClassProxy**](https://github.com/Codeception/AspectMock/blob/master/docs/ClassProxy.md)